 You are in charge of your art career.

-That means you are the person who decides what to do today, tomorrow, next week, and next month.
+This means you are the person who decides what to do immediately and what can wait for tomorrow, next week, or next month.

-This sounded ideal until you realized how hard it was to prioritize your day, week, year, and life.
+This sounded ideal until you realized how hard it is to prioritize your life and business by yourself.

-If you’re actively looking for opportunities, as you should be, there will be a time when you have more opportunities than you realistically have time for.
-You’ll be hit with new projects from all sides, and you think it would be lovely to involve yourself in all of them.
+If you’re actively looking for opportunities, as you should be, there will be a time when you have more opportunities than you realistically have the bandwidth for.
+You’ll be hit with new invitations and requests from all corners.

 Intellectually, you understand this.
 Emotionally, you want to believe you are somehow superhuman.